rfreebern/rfreebern.github.com/_posts/2011-09-26-localstorage-browser-sync-and-the-future.md

 title: localStorage, browser sync, and the future
 body_class: post
 layout: post
+summary: Some thoughts about whether the data in a browser's localStorage should be synced to other devices, and how that syncing might be managed.
 ---

 HTML5 localStorage and IndexedDB are awesome.
 Firefox and Chrome's built-in browser syncing is awesome.
 However, right now, [neither Chrome][1] [nor Firefox][2] make any attempt to sync localStorage.
 The fact that this isn't a settled issue is understandable: it's explicitly supposed to be local data, which is understood to mean that it's not automatically getting sent somewhere remote, which is what sync does by definition.